jessfuchs/cre_turnover/README.md

 # Comparative CRE Turnover in Drosophila

-A reproducible comparative-genomics workflow for identifying and characterizing cis-regulatory element (CRE) conservation and turnover across a 40-species *Drosophila* framework.
+A reproducible comparative-genomics workflow for identifying and characterizing *cis*-regulatory element (CRE) conservation and turnover across a 40-species *Drosophila* framework.

 The analysis is anchored on a fixed set of 337 *Drosophila melanogaster* reference CREs.
 Species-specific SCRMshaw predictions are standardized and linked through their *D. melanogaster* FBgn target-gene assignments, while homologous reference positions are identified using independent pairwise whole-genome alignments.
 These complementary sources of evidence are combined to classify each reference-CRE/species comparison into one of four operational CRE states.